pytorch/tutorials/prototype_source/inductor_cpp_wrapper_tutorial.rst

 API
 ------------
 This feature is still in prototype stage.
-To turn it on, the below code change is needed:
+To activate this feature, add the following to your code:

 .. code:: python